 The key is to narrow down the options in order to set boundaries.
 To ensure they won’t be eating ice cream for breakfast, ask if they would prefer having cereal or a peanut butter sandwich instead.
 That way, the final decision still lies with them!

 4. Make it fun!

 Turn the seemingly mundane task into a game by setting a time frame to complete it.
-For example, compete with your child to see which one of you are able get dressed and be ready at the doorway in 10 mins.
-This way, you can eliminate the once long drawn process of getting dressed.
+For example, compete with your child to see which one of you can get dressed and be ready at the doorway in 10 mins.
+This way, you can eliminate the once long-drawn process of getting dressed.

 Even if the result is far from perfect, which child doesn’t like being praised for his or her efforts?